 Perhaps this seemingly paranoid situation is only among some people.
 The rest happen not to tilt to such an extensive degree.

 “I’m not scared when I’m alone, or at a private place,” says Zeeshan, a student, “I do however feel scared when I’m at a crowded place, where I might think a bomb blast may occur, such as the railway station.
-I quite a lot using trains so I feel that whenever I am sitting at the platform waiting for my train.”
+I travel quite a lot using trains so I feel that whenever I am sitting at the platform waiting for my train.”

 Others have completely given up control over their lives.

-Mehmood, a paan seller, says that he doesn’t care about what happens, as such, as ‘his life is in ’s hands’.
+Mehmood, a paan seller, says that he doesn’t care about what happens, as such, as ‘his life is in God’s hands’.
 He thinks the whole game is about religious differences, and that there are groups that target each other for these personal differences.

 Babu, a Rickshaw driver agrees.